lazazael/go-bookingApp-template/readme.md

 #BookingSite
-This is the repository for my booking webapp template written in Go
+This is a repository for a booking web application template written in Go

 - Built in Go 1.16.5
 - Uses [Chi router](https://github.com/go-chi/chi/v5)